babca/plutaniumCalendar.js/docs/docs.md

  * can be used for reservations – available/full/nonworking day colors
  * set the boundaries user can navigate in ()
  * easily translate to your language
+ * it properly handles timezones and daylight saving time (summer time)

 ###developer features